lakshminarasimmanv/narasimman-tech-tf/README.md

 The website is provisioned using [Terraform](https://www.terraform.io/) and the DNS is managed by [Cloudflare](https://www.cloudflare.com/).

-Feel free to check out the code and use it to build your own website!
+Feel free to modify the code and use it to host your own infrastructure for your website!